zocker-160/handbrake-nvenc-docker/README.md

 ### Fork of jlesage/handbrake, adds NVENC Hardware encoding

-In order to make this image work, you need Docker >= 19.03 and the latest [NVIDIA driver](https://github.com/NVIDIA/nvidia-docker/wiki/Frequently-Asked-Questions#how-do-i-install-the-nvidia-driver) and `nvidia-docker2` installed on your host system.
+In order to make this image work, you need Docker >= 19.03 and the latest [NVIDIA driver](https://github.com/NVIDIA/nvidia-docker/wiki/Frequently-Asked-Questions#how-do-i-install-the-nvidia-driver) using the [official Nvidia installer](https://www.nvidia.com/en-us/drivers/unix/) and `nvidia-docker2` installed on your host system.

 An official guide by Nvidia can be found [here](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html#installing-on-ubuntu-and-debian).